FRENSIE/FRENSIE/README.md

 **Basic:**

 1. run `sudo apt-get install cmake`
-2. run `cmake --version` and verify that the output is >= 3.17.1.
+2. prompt for the cmake version with `cmake --version` and verify that the output is >= 3.17.1.
 If the output is less than 3.17.1 proceed to the advanced build instructions

 **Advanced:**

-1. download the latest source release [CMake 3.17.1+ source](https://cmake.org/download/)
+1. download the latest source release of cmake [CMake 3.17.1+ source](https://cmake.org/download/)
 2. move the cmake-3.x.tar.gz file to the cmake directory (e.g. software/cmake)
 3. move to the cmake directory
-4. run `tar -xvf cmake-3.x.tar.gz`
+4. extract the files from the tar file with `tar -xvf cmake-3.x.tar.gz`
-5. run `ln -s cmake-x src`
+5. make a symbolic link to the new directory: `ln -s cmake-x src`
-6. run `mkdir build`
+6. create a build directory: `mkdir build`
 7. move to the build directory (e.g. software/cmake/build)
 8. run `../src/configure --prefix=absolute-path-to_software/cmake`
-9. run `make -j n`, where n is the number of threads to use while building
+9. launch the build of CMake `make -j n`, where n is the number of threads to use while building
-10. run `make test`
+10. test the build with `make test`
-11. run `make install`
+11. install CMake with `make install`
 12. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/cmake/bin:$PATH`
 13. run `exec bash`
 14. run `cmake --version` and verify that the output is 3.x